 Check out the following assignment snapshots to get a clearer picture of the types of things that people ask us to do...

 A natural disaster caused approximately $40Billion in damage to land and infrastructure over a wide geographic area.
-Insurance companies providing cover in the affected area were immediately inundated with literally thousands of claims.
+Insurance companies providing cover in the affected area were immediately inundated with thousands of claims.
 A large insurance company with more than $1.5Billion in claims quickly realised that it wasn't in a position to respond to its customers in a timely manner.
-We were engaged to review the organisation's structure and claims management system with a view to identifying opportunities for productivity improvement.
+We were engaged to review the claims management department's structure and systems with a view to identifying opportunities for productivity improvement.

 Securing network operations